 After spending the past two days at the rock, we had completed all of the climbing routes, as well as the anchor fixing training and chimney route.
 So, the next two days were dedicated to rappelling practice.

 We were taught direct rappelling techniques without hardware such as stomach rappelling, shoulder rappelling, and side rappelling, as well as indirect rappelling using the figure eight descenders.

 Similarly to the previous days, the time at the rock finished at 12:00 pm so we could make it back to the HMI campus by 1 pm for our lunch.

-Afternoon lectures on day eight featured classes on tents in mountaineering and a basic first aid course.
+Afternoon lectures on day five featured classes on tents in mountaineering and a basic first aid course.

 Day 6: Day at Tenzing Rock

 We kicked off the sixth day with a regular PT session followed by another yoga class.
 This time, I was much more impressed with the yoga flows and instruction.
 After this, we headed back to Tenzing Rock and completed another rappelling and climbing session.